Dandelion (Taraxacum officinale)

 The leaves act as a gentle, natural way to help your kidneys and lymph system flush out extra salt and water.
 This helps reduce bloating and keeps your body’s fluid levels steady.
 Unlike other options, dandelions are loaded with potassium, so they put back the important minerals your body needs while it filters out waste.

-Spiritual Relationship
+Spiritual Properties

-In folklore and symbolism, Dandelion is often seen as a plant of resilience and quiet persistence.
+In folklore and symbolism, the Dandelion is often seen as a plant of resilience and quiet persistence.
 It grows in places (cracks in sidewalks, dry fields, and disturbed soils) where other plants struggle to survive.
 For this reason, it has long represented endurance and adaptability.

 The seed head carries another layer of meaning.
 When the feathery seeds are blown into the air, they scatter across the landscape.
 In folk traditions, this act became a small ritual of sending wishes into the wind.
 Each seed represents a possibility carried outward and a reminder that even the most overlooked plants hold movement and intention.